moyeSolntse/moyeSolntse.github.io/README.md

 ### moyeSolntse.github.io
-This is my second personal website.
+This is my personal website (legacy version).